 The only thing consistent about dating these days is nothing’s consistent.
-That said majority of us do many embarrassing things when it comes to dating that we’d be totes shameful for because we think that we’re the only ones who do them.
+The majority of us do many embarrassing things when it comes to dating that we’d be totes shameful for because we think we’re the only ones who do them.

-Well, welcome to a place I like to call reality, where I introduce you to a whole load of secret behaviours we’ve all done and really aren’t as secret as your naïve self might think.
+Well, welcome to a place I like to call reality.
+Here I’ll introduce you to a whole load of secret behaviours we’ve all done and aren’t as secret as your naïve self might think.
 Your creeping and manipulation are actually quite common (for better or, well let’s be honest, for worst)… So let’s wave the crazy flag together, loudly and oh-so-proudly and get right in there (that’s what she said).

 Pen our friends’ flirtatious texts and sexts

-We’re all good at dishing out romantic advice and tips to our friends, but often come up short when it comes to ourselves.
-And so, when trying to woo someone anew, especially for those of us who aren’t so good with our words, we pass our phones off to our friends to be the author of our sexts and texts alike.
+We’re all good at dishing out romantic advice and tips to our friends.
+But we often come up short when it comes to ourselves.
+So when trying to woo someone anew, especially those of us who aren’t so good with our words, we pass our phones off to our friends to be the author of our sexts and texts alike.

 Screengrab our convos and send them to our friends

-Whether someone sent us something salacious, or someone sent us a ‘WTF’ method, we take a screen shot of the convo to shoot off to our friends to share in our moment and maybe get some advice on what this person is trying to say.
-This is fine, and many people do it, but it goes downhill real goddamn quick… Especially when you accidently send the screen shot to the person that you’re having the screen shot-able conversation with. #beentheredonethat
+Whether someone sent us something salacious, or someone sent us a ‘WTF’ message, we take a screenshot of the convo to shoot off to our friends to share in our moment.
+Plus, maybe get some advice on what this person is trying to say.
+This is fine, and many people do it, but it goes downhill real goddamn quick… Especially when you accidentally send the screenshot to the person that you’re having the screen shot-able conversation with. #beentheredonethat

 We message “U up?” to a roster of people we’ve hooked up with after a night out